-Addressing the challenges of consolidation using a cloud financial management system can dramatically propel your SaaS organization forward.
+Addressing the challenges of consolidation using a cloud financial management system can propel the finance function and a financial services organization forward.
 The benefits of automating the consolidation process can be summarized as:

-- Accelerating the initiation and integration of new entities in any global jurisdiction with the corporate consolidation function. - Improved control and opportunities to leverage a cloud financial management system across the financial services firm to centralize core processing functions. - Drill down insight from the consolidated perspective to the operating entity. - Greater coordination throughout the close process between those working in the business units and those in the corporate accounting group. - Real-time consolidation from across the financial services firm at any time without the need to wait for period ends.
+- Accelerating the initiation and integration of new entities in any global jurisdiction with the corporate consolidation function. - Improved control and opportunities to leverage a cloud financial management system across the financial services firm to centralize core processing functions. - Drill down insight from the consolidated perspective to the operating entity. - Greater coordination throughout the close process between those working in the business units and those in the corporate accounting group. - Real-time consolidation f rom across the financial services firm at any time without the need to wait for period ends.